 Stone and quartz are the VIP versions of a kitchen bench reno, but their cost can eat away at a budget.
 You can however, find finance-friendly alternatives!
 Polished concrete is a fantastic alternative without the high price tag.

 An equally effective idea is laminate reproductions – you might not be able to justify buying a marble bench, but what about a marble look-alike, instead?
 Don't forget timber either - all the varieties with their unique grains makes it a wonderful addition to any kitchen renovation and can even be clad over the top of an existing bench top.

 If you have always wanted an Island Bench but don't have the budget for a custom made one, a ready made bench table is a great alternative.
 It will provide extra space of preparing and chopping food, and provides the perfect place to serve food from when entertaining.

 3. Kitchen Cosmetics

-Shop Now: Kitchen Cabinet Handles, Knobs and Pulls
+Shop more Kitchen Cabinet Handles, Knobs and Pulls.

 4. Let Shelving Shine

-Whitegoods are the cornerstone to any efficient, busy kitchen.
-These hard working items won’t unfortunately last for life.
-But the good news is that by replacing them, you could well give your kitchen a bit of a refresh without having to go the whole kit and caboodle of a renovation.
+The good news is that replacing them, will give your kitchen a bit of a refresh without having to go the whole kit and caboodle of a renovation.
 Clean, modern, stylish new kitchen white goods can really help modernise and revive a space.
 You don’t have to blow your family budget on a total kitchen renovation – sometimes the small and subtle steps can lead to a new lease on life for this hard-working space.